microsoftgraph/microsoft-graph-docs-contrib/concepts/cloud-communications-phone-number.md

 ## Update a bot phone number

-After unassigning the number, you can assign a different number to the bot by using the following cmdlet.
+After unassigning the number, you can assign a different number to the bot by using the following cmdlet:

 `PS C:\> Set-CsOnlineVoiceApplicationInstance -Identity <user@contoso.com> -TelephoneNumber <new phone_number>`